Santorini, the Jewel of the Cyclades

 Santorini, also known as Thira or Strongyli is an island located in the southern Aegean Sea and is one of the most important tourist destinations worldwide.

-Helios hesitated, for Phaethon was still young, inexperienced and weak, and Helios hesitated and tried to talk him out, but in the end he allowed his son to take over the reins of the horses.
+Helios hesitated, for Phaethon was still young, inexperienced and weak, so he tried to talk his son out of it - but eventually he allowed him to take the reins of the horses.

 When the horses felt that their master was no longer dominating, they suddenly got out of control and started jumping up and down all the time.
 Whenever the chariot got very close to the sun, the earth and the rivers would dry up.

 Whenever the chariot was far away, the earth was covered with snow and ice.

 This turbulence caused Zeus, the ruler of the gods, great worry, for he wanted to save the earth.
 So Zeus hurled his thunderbolt at the chariot, turned the horses to stone, and threw the burning body of Phaethon into the river Eridanus in Italy.